 Vote for your favorite episodes of locally-produced programs here, and watch the top vote getters Monday nights at 7:30 p.m.
 Be sure to visit this site once a month to choose the programs you think are Worth Watching Again.

-Airing in May:
+Airing in September:

 It's a one-day bicycle ride around Pittsburgh.
 It covers 13 very steep hills.
 It's a test of strength, endurance, biking skills and human perseverence.
 It's called the DIRTY DOZEN.
 It was started in 1983 by Danny Chew, his brother and some of their friends.
 It's now a Pittsburgh tradition and an extraordinary celebration of our city's terrain!

 The tuberculosis sanatorium in Cresson, PA closed in 1964, but former patients are still haunted by their experiences.
 Many people remember the dangerous illness, the stigma of a TB diagnosis, and the landmark hospital in Cambria County that was nicknamed “The San.”
 This documentary includes rare archival photos, film and compelling interviews woven around the memories of Chuck Felton, who launched a fascinating website about his life as a teenage patient in the 1950s.
 Producer: David Solomon; Camera & Editing: Paul Ruggieri.

 They design furniture, craft sculpture and create fine collectibles.
 WQED takes you inside the studios and showrooms of Ron Layport, Tadao Arimoto and Thad Mosley to show how their special talent of blending art and nature results in some of the most fascinating woodwork around the region - and the world.

 Leo Beachy: A Legacy Nearly Lost